-(Update-2014)-I now own one and love it, using it mostly to pinpoint structures on specific Michigan lakes that I fish.
+(Update, 2014-I now own one and love it, using it mostly to pinpoint structures on specific Michigan lakes that I fish.
 My unit has downloaded Michigan lake contour maps so waypoints are saved on the contour map in the unit.
-Electronic aids such as the GPS can be helpful and save time, yet we need to remember that Buck Perry talked about fishing tools, and that their main function is to help us control depth and speed in our lure presentation.
-Aids such as GPS units and sonar can be helpful also, especially with location, mapping, and interpretation of structure.)
+Electronic aids can be helpful and save time, yet we need to remember that Buck Perry talked about fishing tools, and that their main function is to help us control depth and speed in our lure presentation.
+Aids such as GPS units and sonar can be helpful, especially with mapping and interpretation of structure.)